unisonweb/platform/unison-src/transcripts/idempotent/help.md

   `edit foo` prepends the definition of `foo` to the top of the most recently saved file.
   `edit` without arguments invokes a search to select a definition for editing, which requires that `fzf` can be found within your PATH.

+  edit.dependents
+  Like `edit`, but also includes all transitive dependents in the current project.

   edit.namespace
   `edit.namespace` will load all terms and types contained within the current namespace into your scratch file.
 This includes definitions in namespaces, but excludes libraries.
   `edit.namespace ns1 ns2 ...` loads the terms and types contained within the provided namespaces.